gogs/docs/en-US/installation/install_from_binary.md

 # Install from binary

-**Downloads are only available for latest 5 releases, older downloads can be found at [releases](https://github.com/gogits/gogs/releases?after=v0.9.113).**
+**Downloads are only available for latest 5 minor releases, older downloads can be found at [releases](https://github.com/gogits/gogs/releases?after=v0.9.113).**

 All downloads come with **MySQL**, **PostgreSQL** and **TiDB** (via MySQL protocol) support, and build **with tags `cert`**.
 Keep in mind that support status may be different from older releases, please follow the instructions on older Gogs instances.